Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Experiments

 \textbf{Key Modules.} We first investigate the impact of the proposed key modules on the attack efficiency.
 Fre\_Noise represents whether to add noises in the frequency domain (refer to Eq.~\ref{fre_noise}), and CPI represents cross-task perturbation initialization.
 As shown in Table~\ref{tab:cpiandnoise}, adding frequency noises or cross-task perturbation initialization individually brings gains (i.e., 6.65\%/52.84\% on ResNet50, 2.23\%/4.73\% on ViT), revealing the effectiveness of the corresponding key modules.
 Combing all modules together leads to the best attack performance, yielding the query efficiency of 58.90\% and 5.69\% on ResNet50 and ViT, respectively.

-\textbf{Intermediate Feature Layers.} We choose different face recognition models (FaceNet~\cite{FaceNet}, CosFace\cite{CosFace}, and ArcFace\cite{ArcFace}) and consider choosing different intermediate feature layers to craft cross-task adversarial perturbations.
-Table~\ref{tab:layerselection} illustrates the selection of intermediate feature layers, and Fig.~\ref{fig:layers} illustrates the average number of queries for different intermediate feature layers.
+\textbf{Intermediate Feature Layers.} We choose different face recognition models (FaceNet~\cite{FaceNet}\footnote{\url{https://github.com/ShawnXYang/Face-Robustness-Benchmark/blob/master/RobFR/networks/FaceNet.py}}, CosFace\cite{CosFace}\footnote{\url{https://github.com/ShawnXYang/Face-Robustness-Benchmark/blob/master/RobFR/networks/CosFace.py}}, and ArcFace\cite{ArcFace}\footnote{\url{https://github.com/ShawnXYang/Face-Robustness-Benchmark/blob/master/RobFR/networks/ArcFace.py}}) and consider choosing different intermediate feature layers to craft cross-task adversarial perturbations.
+Table~\ref{tab:layerselection} illustrates the selection of intermediate feature layers, and Figure~\ref{fig:layers} illustrates the average number of queries for different intermediate feature layers.
 Attacking the features of the middle layer achieves better results than attacking the top or bottom layers, so we choose to use the bold layers in Table~\ref{tab:layerselection} to generate cross-task adversarial perturbations.
 Besides, FaceNet has better attack efficiency than other models, so we choose FaceNet as the face recognition model initialized by cross-task perturbation.

 \textbf{Frequency noise magnitude $\gamma$.} The magnitude of the frequency perturbation is critical to the efficiency of the attack.
 Table~\ref{tab:gamma} illustrates the effect of different frequency noise magnitudes $\gamma$ on the attack efficiency.
-When the $\gamma$ is $1.75$, ResNet50 and ViT achieve the smallest AQ and MQ, and maintain a 100\% attack success rate.
-Therefore, the $\gamma$ in this paper is $1.75$.
+The hyperparameter $\gamma$ is set to 1.75 based on a comprehensive analysis of ablation study results.
+This value achieves an optimal balance among multiple key metrics across ResNet50 and ViT.
+Specifically, compared to larger $\gamma$ values (e.g., 2.0 and 2.5), a $\gamma$ of 1.75 reduces AQ for ViT from 171.29 to 158.42, indicating improved efficiency, while maintaining comparable AQ for ResNet50.
+Meanwhile, decreasing $\gamma$ below 1.75 (e.g., 1.5 and 1.0) increases MQ for ViT.
+Thus, $\gamma = 1.75$ optimizes both efficiency and stability, and demonstrates generalizability across different model architectures, making it the ideal choice for practical deployment.